 For dancers who do not get a period biologically, it can be harder to identify a caloric deficit.
 But this doesn’t mean that these dancers have any less risk.
 Relative Energy Deficiency in Sport (previously known as the Female Athlete Triad) can help to identify a broader range of negative health consequences that result from consistent undereating.
 Some of these include a lack of concentration, recurrent injuries, chronic fatigue, irritability, depression, loss of muscle strength, and decreased coordination.
 Here are a few more:

 Intuitive eating is a non-diet approach that teaches us how to maintain a supportive relationship with both food and body.
 Throughout this process, we learn how to make choices surrounding food (and even exercise) based on our body’s signals, rather than on external goals set forth by diet and wellness culture.
-Our food choices aren’t solely based on what’s “good” or what’s “healthy,” but rather, stem from what satisfies us and what enables us to feel nourished both mentally and physically.
+Our food choices aren’t solely based on what’s “good” or “healthy,” but rather, stem from what satisfies us and enables us to feel nourished mentally and physically.

-But while eating intuitively is an incredible skill for anyone to learn, it’s often a long-term goal for those coming from a history knee-deep in diet culture.
-Consistent undereating, whether it be for weeks, months, or years, can impede one’s hunger cues as the body naturally responds to the caloric restriction with a subsequent reduction in metabolic rate.
-With these intentional and unintentional factors negatively impacting a dancer’s ability to fuel intuitively, calorie awareness is sometimes an essential part of a dancer’s learning process.
-This is especially true for dancers needing to restore and/or gain weight.
+With intentional and unintentional factors blocking a dancer’s ability to fuel intuitively, calorie awareness is sometimes an essential part of a dancer’s learning process.
+This is especially true for dancers needing to restore and gain weight.
 The difficulty with calorie awareness, however, is if a dancer develops obsessive tendencies around a calculated calorie goal.
 For this reason, it’s not only recommended that dancers refrain from relying too heavily on target calorie goals but also that they work alongside a Registered Dietitian Nutritionist if wanting to learn more about their daily needs.

 But I have no idea if I’m eating enough calories (or too much)